Central District of California Page & Word Limits

 What page or word limits apply to motion in Central District of California?

-What page or word limits apply to motion memorandum in Central District of California?
+What page or word limits apply to motion for summary judgment in Central District of California?

-Central District of California's rule states these limits: 25 pages; 12 pages.
-Motion memoranda limited to 25 pages; replies limited to 12 pages.
+Central District of California's rule states these limits: 25 pages; 10 pages.
+Excludes table of contents and table of authorities.
+MSJ opening briefs limited to 25 pages; replies limited to 10 pages.

 Related categories